All Episodes

 And we did it with Obama.

-We did it on the deep state, you know, before we jump in front of, you know, we're not part of the no due process, uh uh no presumption of innocence crowd.
+You know, before we jump in front of, you know, we're not part of the no due process, no presumption of innocence crowd.

-I even said it about Avenadi.
+I even said it about Avenatti.

-I said, Okay, let's see.
+I said, okay, let's see.

 I don't know.

-I mean, doesn't sound good.
+I mean, it doesn't sound good.

 He didn't give Kavanaugh.

-But look at what they did with Kavanaugh, just like they did with Bork, just like they did with Thomas, just like they recently did with Nicholas Sandman, just like they've been doing for two and a half years lying about Trump and conspiracy theories.
+But look at what they did with Kavanaugh, just like they did with Bork, just like they did with Thomas, just like they recently did with Nicholas Sandman, just like they've been doing for two and a half years, lying about Trump and conspiracy theories.

 You know, we took a whole separate independent path than everybody else.

-I didn't and we take a lot of crap for it.
+And we take a lot of crap for it.

-And by the way, the people that we've been investigating, let me tell you a little without giving it all away.
+And by the way, the people that we've been investigating, let me tell you a little, without giving it all away, do you think they like Sean Hannity?

 The people whose names we talk about and expose every day.

-Well, you know, Linda has a little bit of anonymity, sort of.
+You know, Linda has a little bit of anonymity, sort of.

-Well, you used to in this in this work.
+Well, you used to in this work.

-Well, I had a woman younger.
+I had a woman younger.

-You think they like Greg Jarrett and Johnson?
+Do you think they like Greg Jarrett?

 They don't like us doing this.